Frequently Asked Questions

 - One (7) excessive force

 - One (1) for mismanagement of funds

-Of the inquires, one was determined to be proper conduct, five were cleared as improper conduct, and fourteen were cleared as unfounded..
+Of the inquires, seven were determined to be proper conduct, six were cleared as improper conduct, three were cleared as insufficient evidence, and thirteen were cleared as unfounded..

 Is there any program or policy in place for VPD Administration to review personnel issues early?